sarahxomargaret/Professional-Portfolio/README.md

 ## Description

 Create a first draft of a portfolio for future companies to see projects I have worked on.
+When you click on a picture, it will take you to my GitHub.
+Since I have not created any projects myself, this portfolio will be updated in the future as I create more.

 ## Usage